SixArm/unix-shell-script-kit/README.md

 ### cmp_digits

-cmp_digits: compare digits as groups, such as for number version strings..
+Compare digits as groups, such as for number version strings.

 ```sh
 cmp_digits "1.2.3" "1.2.4"